Busy signal: Styles

 The ETSI recommendation is also the default (i.e. non-localized) busy tone generated by mobile phones that follow the GSM & 3GPP family of standards.

 The ETSI recommendation is also followed by some ISDN equipment and PBX/office systems found outside Europe.

 Most countries of the former Soviet Union, including Russia, are not members of the ETSI.
 These former Soviet republics employ a 425 Hz busy tone with a 0.4 s on/off cadence.

-In the United Kingdom, the busy tone is a single 400 Hz tone with equal 0.4 s (technically: 0.375 s) on/off periods.
+In the United Kingdom, the busy tone is a single 400 Hz tone with equal 0.375 s on/off periods.
 This was the case even when the UK was still part of the EU.
-The current 400 Hz/375ms tone was adopted in the mid to late 1960s and replaced the older busy tone, which was the same 400 Hz signal but at half the interruption rate (i.e. 0.75 s on, 0.75 s off).
+The current 400 Hz/375ms tone was adopted in the mid-to-late 1960s and replaced the older busy tone, which was the same 400 Hz signal but at half the pulse duration, 0.75 s on, 0.75 s off.